kemalparlayan/authenticationclient-app/README.md

-# Getting Started with Create React App
+# Getting Started with authenticationclient-app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Usign material.ui design architecture for front-end design

+-soon- Integration with authentication-app api to get JWT and login.

 ## Available Scripts